AVS-Memer/MathLibraryJS/README.md

 </table>

 <h3>Polygon.dialate(inputs)</h3>
-Scales the polygon the given amount from the Dialation Point.
+<p>Scales the polygon the given amount from the Dialation Point.</p>

 <table>
   <tr>